KenneyMoonDog/ArduinoSketches/README.md

 # ArduinoSketches
+Jeffrey loves playing with an Arduino!
-This repo contains a few Arduino sketches and supporting docs
+This repo contains a few of my Arduino sketches and supporting docs.